Introduction | Browser

 This window is available from the Authoring menu (main window).

-With Uncompressed help (AKA Web Help) we simply add a Frame, TOC, Index & Search files to an existing web site for navigation.
+With Uncompressed help (AKA Web-Help) we simply add Navigation files (Toc/Index/Search) to your existing web site.
 Uncompressed means files are not compressed to a single .CHM or .HxS help file.
 The strength of uncompressed help is that it can be used anywhere HTML can be used -- a web server; USB thumb drive; CD or DVD; etc.

-A frame set is created.
-The left pane displays the TOC, Index or Search.
-The right side displays your normal web content.
-And in FAR v5 we also allow a top banner frame.
+A page with IFrames is created.
+The left frame displays the TOC, Index or Search.
+The right frame displays your normal web content.
+And in FAR v5 we also allow a top banner frame for company log etc.

 This dialog will add several files to the root of your local web.
 It will _not_ change your existing web files.